Robert-Riordan-UCD/Rubik/README.md

 ___
 Goals:
 ```
-1. Learn how the basics of GitHub and version control.
+1. Learn the basics of GitHub and version control.
 2. Create a Rubik's Cube simulation.
     2.1.
 2D scramble viewer.
     2.2.
 3D animation.